-- ► All displayed texts are language switchable with the standard mechanisms.
-See also: Which texts are language switchable? - ▶ All displayed menu entries are automatically sorted alphabetically.
+- All displayed texts are language switchable with the standard mechanisms.
+See also: Which texts are language switchable? - All displayed menu entries are automatically sorted alphabetically.

 The currently used command group is determined via the variable which is linked with the screen element.
-If no command group is assigned to the variable or if there is no response variable, the context menu is not displayed in the Runtime (an according error message is transferred to the Diagnosis Server).
+If no command group is assigned to the variable or if there is no response variable, the context menu is not displayed in the Runtime (a corresponding error message is entered in the Diagnosis Server).